-- C1.
-Initiating an Inquiry.
-The RIO, upon determining that an Inquiry is warranted, shall take the following actions: - C1.1 Convene the Standing Inquiry Committee.
-Within fourteen (14) calendar days, of accepting an Allegation under Section B2.1, the RIO shall convene the Standing Inquiry committee for Integrity of Research.
+1. C1.
+Initiating aAn Inquiry.
+The RIO, upon determining that an Inquiry is warranted, shall take the following actions:

+- Appointment of C1.1 Convene the Standing Inquiry Committee.
+Within fourteen (14) calendar days, of accepting an Allegation under Section B2.1, the RIO shall appoint a convene the Standing Inquiry committee consistingfor Integrity of one or more faculty members with appropriate expertise.
+Preferably, no member of the committee should be from the same Academic Unit as the Respondent.
+Research.
 The RIO and the members of the Standing Inquiry committee shall make efforts to prevent misjudgments by requiring explicit disclosure of any possible conflicts.
 Members of the committee from the same Academic Unit as the Respondent or Complainant, or who have a personal, professional, or financial Conflict of Interest with either the Respondent or Complainant shall recuse themselves from the proceedings.
-The RIO will prepare a charge letter for the committee that describes the allegation, states the purpose of the Inquiry, directs the committee to prepare a written report for review and sets forth the timeline for completion of the Inquiry.
-The RIO may provide the committee with material about the Allegation and instructions for carrying out the Inquiry as the RIO deems necessary or appropriate. - C1.2 Identification of Funding Sources.
-The RIO shall identify all relevant research grants and funding agencies involved in the Research that is the subject of the Allegation. - C1.3 Notification of Interested Parties.
-Immediately after convening the Standing Inquiry Committee, the RIO shall provide written notification of the Allegation and the membership of the Standing Inquiry Committee to the Respondent.
+The RIO shall not appoint to will prepare a charge letter for the committee faculty members with material conflicts of interest. that describes the allegation, states the purpose of the Inquiry, directs the committee to prepare a written report for review and sets forth the timeline for completion of the Inquiry.
+The RIO shallmay provide the committee with material about the Allegation and instructions for carrying out the Inquiry as the RIO deems necessary or appropriate. - C1.2 Identification of Funding Sources.
+The RIO shall identify all relevant research grants and funding agencies involved in the Research that is the subject of the Allegation. - Notification of Interested Parties.
+Immediately after appointing an convening the Standing C1.3 Inquiry Committee, the RIO shall provide written notification of the nature of the Allegation, and the appointmentmembership of the Standing Inquiry Committee , and its membership to the Respondent, the Appropriate Vice Chancellor, and.
 The RIO may also notify others with a need to know, including the Complainant and the Respondent's Department Head.
-If the Respondent is an academic appointee, then the Executive Vice Chancellor, shall be notified and, if it is the judgment of the RIO, the Appropriate Vice Chancellor and Graduate/Undergraduate Deans (when appropriate) may also be notified.
+If the Respondent is an academic appointee, then the Senior Executive Vice Chancellor, Academic Affairs shall be notified and, if it is the judgment of the RIO, the Appropriate Vice Chancellor and Graduate/Undergraduate Deans (when appropriate) may also be notified.
 If required by law or agency requirements, or contract or funding agreement, or if in the judgment of the RIO it is necessary, then the RIO will inform the appropriate external agencies or private sponsors that an Inquiry is being undertaken.
-Another institution will be notified only if the RIO has reason to believe that the alleged Research Misconduct occurred at that institution or if the Respondent has a joint appointment at the institution and notification is required by an interinstitutional agreement.
+Another institution shallwill be notified only if the RIO has reason to believe that the alleged Research Misconduct occurred at that institution or if the Respondent has a joint appointment at the institution and notification is required by an inter-institutional agreement.
 The RIO shall provide the Respondent with a copy of the Policy and these Procedures.